jeff4/blog/_posts/2017-11-01-my-personal-product-philosophy.md

 2. A **prioritized roadmap** that strikes the right balance between *stability* (to minimize churn for the design/dev teams) and *flexibility* (given the fast-changing nature of external/internal demands).
 A good roadmap is a living and breathing document that evolves at the appropriate pace.
 3. **Relentless execution** to deliver against the roadmap.
 Shit always happens but like the Terminator, a good PM keeps soldiering on. :)

-In addition, PMs juggle the challenging list of additional responsibilities.
+Finally, PMs juggle a challenging list of additional responsibilities.
 These include communication, coordination, business model analysis, sales support, customer support, marketing support, competitive analysis, influencing other departments/execs/partners, and more besides.
 All product managers strive to balance the tasks above.

-Great PMs distinguish themselves by pushing the envelope on vision, roadmap, and execution.
+Great PMs distinguish themselves by pushing the envelope on the three critical areas of vision, roadmap, and execution.